 When a recruiter contacts you, it’s to ask if you’re interested in having a conversation about a specific position.
-No recruiter expects that every person they reach out to will be a great fit, but something they learned about you—your resume, LinkedIn profile, portfolio, website, etc.—matched the skills and experience for the role.
+No recruiter expects that every person will be a perfect fit, but something they learned about you—your resume, LinkedIn profile, portfolio, website, presence at industry conferences or networks—matched the skills and experience for the role.

 Your responses don’t need to be long.
 Most recruiters prefer short and sweet.
-Here are a few ways to politely decline recruiter outreach that won’t hurt your future chances.
+Here are a few ways to politely decline recruiter outreach without hurting your future chances.
+Feel free to copy and paste!

 I’m Not Interested in Travel

-• Thank you for the email for the [position] at [company].
-While the position looks very interesting, and the responsibilities are a good fit with my background, I’m not that interested in the amount of travel required.
-I do quite a bit of business travel now, but I’m not interested in increasing it.
+- Thank you for the email for the [position] at [company].
+While the responsibilities are a good fit with my background, I’m not that interested in the amount of travel required.

-• Thanks for reaching out about this opportunity.
+- Thanks for reaching out about this opportunity.
 I read this a few times and looked at the full description on their website.
-Parts of it are very appealing to me, but after some thought, I’m not up to as much travel as this position will need.
+Parts of it are very appealing to me, but I’m not up for the travel that this position will require.

 It Doesn’t Match My Career Path